Template Inheritance and Reusability

 {* sidebar and menu blocks can now be used *}

-If you import the blocks in the parent template (i.e. use {import} in layout.latte), the blocks will be available in all child templates as well, which is very handy.
+If you import blocks in the parent template (i.e., use {import} in layout.latte), the blocks will also be available in all child templates, which is very practical.

 The {import} tag should be the first template tag after {layout}.
 The template name can be any PHP expression: